-Led by Kelley Gilmore, an industry veteran whose work includes franchises such as Civilization and XCOM, the new studio is described as “a collective of storytellers eager to push the frontlines of interactive entertainment by making unique, entertaining and thoughtful experiences that engage the world.”
+Led by Kelley Gilmore, an industry veteran whose work includes franchises such as Civilization and XCOM, the new studio is described as “a group of storytellers eager to push the frontlines of interactive entertainment by making unique, entertaining and thoughtful experiences that engage the world.”

 Rumors that a new BioShock game was being developed first emerged back in 2015 when 2K stealthily contracted Texas-based developer Certain Affinity to begin work on a project codenamed “Parkside.”

-It’s been more than half a decade since the last entry in the franchise, BioShock Infinite, released for PS3, Xbox 360 and PC.
-Here, we’ll be discussing any and all news concerning BioShock 4’s development including potential release dates as well as rumors regarding story and gameplay.
+It’s been more than half a decade since the last entry in the franchise, BioShock Infinite, released for PS3, Xbox 360, and PC.
+Here, we’ll be discussing all news concerning BioShock 4’s development, including potential release dates as well as rumors regarding story and gameplay.